hwwang55/GraphGAN/README.md

 ### Requirements
 - tensorflow
 - tqdm (for displaying the progress bar)
+- pickle
+- numpy
+- sklearn

 ### Input
-The input data should be an undirected graph in which node IDs start from 0 to *N-1* (*N* is the number of nodes in the graph).
+The input data should be an undirected graph in which node IDs start from *0* to *N-1* (*N* is the number of nodes in the graph).
 Each line contains two node IDs indicating an edge in the graph.

 ##### txt file sample